nirajkark/Agent_Debate/debate/README.md

-# Debate Crew
+# AI Debate Crew

-Welcome to the Debate Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+Welcome to the AI Debate Crew project, powered by [crewAI](https://crewai.com).
+This project creates an intelligent debate system where AI agents argue for and against a given motion, with a judge determining the winner based on the strength of arguments presented.

+## Project Overview

+This multi-agent system simulates a formal debate with three key roles:
+- **Debater (Pro)**: Presents compelling arguments in favor of the motion
+- **Debater (Con)**: Presents strong counter-arguments against the motion
+- **Judge**: Evaluates both sides and declares the winner based on argument quality

 ## Installation